WHY DO HEXAGONS OCCUR NATURALLY IN NATURE?

 Read the rest of this page »

-This is the story of rotations, reflections and enlargements and translations.
+This is the story of rotations, reflections, enlargements and translations.
 It’s about an ingenious shape that lives in millions of households yet that few people have even heard of.
 And it’s the story of how some simple maths – GCSE transformations and a little geometry – led to a revolution in photography.
 This is the story of the Roof Pentaprism: a simple yet beautiful solid shape at the heart of every DSLR camera (that’s the posh ones!).

 Read the rest of this page »